 Case management is a process that allows us to help you manage your healthcare.
 How?
 By providing you with timely information and resources.
 Your case manager will make sure you get the services you need.
 They will also show

 Our case managers include experienced nurses and social workers who will help you with:

-- Pregnancy-related problems
+- • Pregnancy-related problems

-- Multiple hospital and emergency room visits
+- • Multiple hospital and emergency room visits

-- Getting needed services
+- • Getting needed services

 Special Health Care Needs

 If you have special healthcare needs — such as chronic conditions, serious ongoing illness, or a disability — your case worker can:

 - • Help you get specialized care and services, including scheduling appointments

 - • Develop a plan of care with you and your doctor